-Talk to your health care provider about precautions that will be taken to protect you during appointments or whether virtual prenatal care is an option for you.
+Talk to your health care team about precautions that will be taken to protect you during appointments or whether virtual prenatal care is an option for you.
 Ask if there are any tools that might be helpful to have at home, such as a blood pressure monitor or a device to monitor your oxygen levels (pulse oximeter).
 To make the most of any virtual visits, prepare a list of questions ahead of time and take detailed notes.
 Online childbirth classes also may be an option.

 Labor and delivery recommendations